Xilonz/trellis-backup-role/README.md

 ## Authors
 This role was primarily developed by [Jill Royer](https://github.com/jillro), and is currently maintained by [Arjan Steenbergen](https://github.com/Xilonz).

-This role requires the ansible-backup role by [La France insoumise](https://github.com/lafranceinsoumise/ansible-backup) as noted in [Get Started](#get-started)
+This role requires the ansible-backup role by [La France insoumise](https://github.com/lafranceinsoumise/ansible-backup).
+This should be installed by ansible automatically.